pagkly/Zed/Investopedia3/Kanban Definition.md

 Kanban Definition
 ## What is Kanban?

-Kanban is an inventory control system used in [just-in-time manufacturing](https://www.investopedia.com/terms/j/jit.asp).
+Kanban is an inventory control system used in [[just-in-time manufacturing]](https://www.investopedia.com/terms/j/jit.asp).
 It was developed by Taiichi Ohno, an industrial engineer at Toyota, and takes its name from the colored cards that track production and order new shipments of parts or materials as they run out.
 Kanban is the Japanese word for sign, so the kanban system simply means to use visual cues to prompt the action needed to keep a process flowing.

 ## Understanding Kanban